Common sense medicine for busy pediatricians.

 SAGE provides authors with online access to their final article.

-Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the Clinical Pediatrics editorial office as follows:
+Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the CLP editorial office as follows: